Codeinwp/tweet-old-post/readme.txt

 == Changelog ==
+= 8.6.6 - 2021-01-31  =

+* New PRO: Import and share RSS feed items from any website on the web to your social media accounts using the Revive Network Addon.
+Never run out of content to keep your followers engaged (available for download from the Addons area of the Revive Old Posts menu item)
+* Info: Added "Start Here" button on Dashboards that link to Youtube playlists which will house how-to and explainer videos for Revive Old Posts and Revive Network

 = 8.6.5 - 2020-12-18  =

 * Info: Update "Tested up to" version in readme.txt to reflect tested up to inside plugin file header